 Blueberries are a great fruit to grow.
-In this comprehensive guide, we will explore how to grow blueberries in pots in the UK.
-We'll cover everything from when to plant to how to harvest these juicy berries.
+In this growing guide, we will explore how to grow blueberries in pots in the UK.

 How to Start Your Blueberry Growing Journey

-Bare root blueberry bushBare-root are available in garden centres and even at your upermarket.
+Bare root blueberry bushBare-root are available in garden centres and even at your supermarket.
 They are are dormant, young blueberry plants with exposed roots.

 To grow blueberries from bare roots